CollectorOfJack/CollectorOfJack.github.io/_posts/2021-06-24-Jack-Daniels-Tennessee-Tasters-Barrel-Reunion-2.md

 categories: [ TN Tasters, Tennessee Tasters, Distillers Series, 375ml, Reunion, Tasters Series, Oatmeal Stout ]
 ---

-In the fall of 2019 Jack Daniel's released the fifth bottle in their Tennessee Tasters' series, Barrel Reunion #2, Straight Tennessee Whiskey Finished in Oatmeal Stout Barrels.
+In the fall of 2019 Jack Daniel's released the fifth bottle in their [Tennessee Tasters' series]](/series/tasters-distillery), Barrel Reunion #2, Straight Tennessee Whiskey Finished in Oatmeal Stout Barrels.

 ## The label reads:
 > Think of this as Jack Daniel's version of the Boilermaker; a Middle Tennessee craft brewery finished their oatmeal stout using our barrels.
 We explored further, bringing the empty barrels back to finish our Tennessee whiskey.
 The result is unique in chracter: Its nose, class Jack -- notes of vanilla and toasted oak.
 The stout provides a creamy texture, hints of oat, coffee and chocolate covered cherries.